 10. Sensitive & Reactive

-Female narcissists are often more emotional than their male counterparts, which also makes them more likely to be sensitive and reactive.
-While all narcissists tend to be sensitive to criticism, female narcissists may be more prone to being hurt, offended, or upset by others.
-This can also make them more likely to lash out, become moody or emotional, or shut down when upset.2, 3
+Female narcissists are often more emotional than male narcissists, which makes them especially sensitive and reactive.
+Like all narcissists, they tend to be highly sensitive to criticism, experiencing what’s known as narcissistic injury—a strong emotional reaction to perceived criticism or rejection.
+This sensitivity can make them more prone to feeling hurt, offended, or upset by others, leading them to lash out, become moody, or shut down when they feel wounded.2,3

 11. Dependency or Neediness

-Female narcissists (especially covert narcissists) may display needy or dependent patterns in their relationships with others.3, 4 The female narcissist typically needs a lot of validation, praise, and reassurance from her friends, family, and lovers, which betrays her underlying insecurities.
-Without this validation, she may become jealous, upset, moody, brooding, or experience emotional outbursts.2, 4
+Female narcissists (especially covert narcissists) may display needy or dependent patterns in their relationships with others.3,4 The female narcissist typically needs a lot of validation, praise, and reassurance from her friends, family, and lovers, which betrays her underlying insecurities.
+Without this validation, she may become jealous, upset, moody, brooding, or experiencing narcissistic rage.2,4

 12. Playing the Victim Card

 Playing the victim by being submissive or seemingly helpless may be a tactic that female narcissists use to get things they want or lure people in.
-Once they do, they will often use the martyr or victim card to exploit people or convince them to do things for them.2, 3 This tendency is one of the more common traits of a narcissist woman, which may be due to societal expectations and gender roles.3, 4
+Once they do, they will often use the martyr or victim card to exploit people or convince them to do things for them.2,3 This tendency is one of the more common traits of a narcissistic woman, which may be due to societal expectations and gender roles.
+3,4

 13. Passive Aggressive & Manipulative

-Research on the sex differences in NPD have consistently found that female narcissists are less physically aggressive than male narcissists, and more likely to use passive aggression and manipulation to coerce other people.2, 3 For instance, a female narcissist might manipulate others by playing the victim, going behind someone’s back, or using tactics like guilt tripping or giving the silent treatment.
+Research on the sex differences in NPD has consistently found that female narcissists are less physically aggressive than male narcissists, and more likely to use passive aggression and manipulation to coerce other people.2,3 For instance, a female narcissist might manipulate others by playing the victim, going behind someone’s back, or using tactics like guilt-tripping or giving the silent treatment.

 14. Bullying or Being a “Mean Girl”